Vestry Nominees for 2026

-Good Shepherd’s nominees for the 2023 Vestry are Laura Blackstone, Dusty Kent, Elizabeth Jones, and Lloyd Smith.
+Good Shepherd’s nominees for the 2026 Vestry are Peterson Hostetler, Stacey Lang, Jo Pine, and Philip Whitaker.
 Their term would be for three years.
-Their nominations will be voted on at that Annual Parish Meeting on Sunday, January 22 following the 10:30 am service.
+Their nominations will be voted on at that Annual Parish Meeting on Sunday, February 1 following the 10:30 am service.
 Learn more about them and why they wish to join the Vestry below.

 Why do you feel called to serve on the Vestry?